Dupré Library offers a variety of instructional formats:

 The Instructional Services Department dedicates to the design, delivery, testing, and continual improvement of library instruction to ensure students and faculty are aware of and can effectively use information resources to achieve their research goals.
 Effective bibliographic and information literacy instruction reflects the University's primary purposes of teaching, learning, scholarship, research, and public service.

-All library instruction will be offered online during the Fall 2020 semester.
+All library instruction will be offered online until further notice.

 To schedule an instructional session or research appointment, use the Instructional Request Form, or contact Jennifer Hamilton, Assistant Professor and Head of Instruction, at (337) 482-1160 or email@example.com.
 After receiving your request, our staff will work with you to plan the session and identify potential learning outcomes revolving around the assignment or project for which they will need to do research.